 It’s ideal to choose the channels most relevant to your audience.
 Once you’ve decided which channels to join, you increase your chances of creating impactful experiences for your customers.

 Using existing customer data, perform A/B testing on your audience segments and digital channels.
 Start with simple variables such as email marketing subject lines, calls-to-action (CTAs), or designs.
-The point of testing is to determine what message or information you’re providing is driving people to take action.
+The point of testing is to determine what message or information you’re providing is driving people to purchase.

 Continue analyzing the data and metrics you collect to improve your business and sales.